built in types

 Boolean

-type contains two opposite values – True and False*.
-The most basic example of using this type – visual representation of the indicator in the traderoom.
+The Boolean type contains two opposite values – True and False*.
+The most basic example of using this type is a visual representation of the indicator in the traderoom.
 For example:

 instrument { name = "ALMA", overlay = true }

-value indicates the position of your indicator.
-In the example above, it is a line, moving along with the asset chart.
+Where the true value means the indicator is overlaid on the chart of your indicator.
+In the example above, it is a line moving along with the asset chart.

 The boolean value should be declared in the text format and without quotation marks.